Skip to main content

 Data Quality

-Your software implementation is going to fail if data quality is poor.
+It doesn't matter if it's a recruiting software implementation, payroll, performance management or any other type of HR software, it is going to fail if data quality is poor.
 As the old saying goes, garbage in, garbage out.
 When it comes to data best practices, following a strict set of guidelines will yield the best results.

 How to: Conduct thorough data cleansing and validation before migration.
 Implement data governance policies to maintain data integrity over time.